SwedbankPay/developer.swedbankpay.com/_includes/payment-order-recur.md

 ## After The Recurring Purchase

-It is important to remember that this will reserve the amount, but not charge it.
+Please remember that the `recur` request will reserve the amount, but not charge it.
 You will (i.e. when you are ready to ship purchased physical products) have to perform a [Capture][payment-order-capture] request later on to complete the recurring purchase.
 You can also [Cancel][payment-order-cancel] it if needed.